mattpitkin/psrqpy/docs/source/index.rst

     >>> table = query.table

-Note, that the full catalogue is still stored in the :class:`psrqpy.QueryATNF` (as a :class:`pandas.DataFrame`) and can accessed with
+Note that the full catalogue is still stored in the :class:`psrqpy.QueryATNF` (as a :class:`pandas.DataFrame`) and can accessed with

     >>> catalogue = query.catalogue